meilisearch/multimedia-commons-meilisearch-uploader/README.md

 # Multimedia Commons Meilisearch Uploader

-A high-performance Rust application that streams images from an S3 bucket, filters out monocolor images, and uploads them to Meilisearch in batches with full parallelization and constant memory usage.
+A high-performance Rust application with a concurrent pipeline architecture that streams images from an S3 bucket, processes them in parallel, and uploads them to Meilisearch with optimal throughput and constant memory usage.

 ## Features

-- **Streaming Architecture**: Memory-efficient streaming of S3 objects without loading all keys into memory
+- **Concurrent Pipeline Architecture**: Three-stage pipeline with S3 listing, image processing, and uploading running concurrently
+- **True Streaming**: Processing starts immediately as images are discovered, no waiting for full S3 scan
+- **Memory Efficient**: Constant memory usage regardless of dataset size using channels and bounded queues
 - **S3 Integration**: Recursively scans S3 buckets using rusty-s3 with pagination
-- **Image Processing**: Supports JPEG and PNG images with intelligent monocolor filtering
-- **Parallel Processing**: Fully parallelized downloads and uploads using tokio
+- **Parallel Image Processing**: Configurable concurrent image downloads and processing
+- **Intelligent Filtering**: Advanced monocolor detection with compression artifact tolerance
-- **Batch Upload**: Intelligent batching with size limits (100MB default)
+- **Smart Batching**: Dynamic batch uploading with size and count limits
-- **Retry Logic**: Built-in retry mechanism with exponential backoff
+- **Built-in Resilience**: Retry logic with exponential backoff for transient failures
-- **Base64 Encoding**: Converts images to base64 for storage
+- **Base64 Encoding**: Converts images to base64 for Meilisearch storage
-- **Configurable**: Command-line options for all parameters
+- **Highly Configurable**: Command-line options for all performance parameters
-- **Dry Run Mode**: Test without actually uploading to Meilisearch
+- **Dry Run Mode**: Test configuration without uploading to Meilisearch
-- **Progress Tracking**: Real-time statistics and progress monitoring
+- **Real-time Monitoring**: Live progress tracking and detailed statistics

 ## Installation